 To transpose a guitar chord with a capo, determine which fret the capo is placed, and raise the fundamental note of the chord by that number of semitones.

-For example, if I place my capo on the second fret and play a B minor chord, the resulting chord sound will be C sharp minor.
+If I place a capo on the first fret and play a C chord, that chord will now sound like D flat.
+If I place my capo on the second fret and play a B minor chord, the resulting chord sound will be C sharp minor.

 Once you know on which fret the capo is placed, you can use the transposition or pitch modification functions of the media player to bring your arrangement down into normal tuning.

 In MPV video player, you can use the "rubber band" to transpose the music by a certain number of units called cents.
 This chart will show you the relationship between cents and semitones for transposing music with a capo.

 For instance, let's say our guitarist is playing music with the capo on the third fret.
 I want to bring the music down so that the guitarist is playing with no capo.